• Skip to primary navigation

 Research projects increasingly want to store samples for later analysis after the study has taken place, to inform diagnostic or treatment improvements using techniques that become available in the future.

-The introduction of BOSS also means OH CRF can now store biosamples collected from study sites nationwide, enabling all samples to be stored, logged and managed in one place.
+The introduction of BOSS also means CRF Oxford Health can now store biosamples collected from study sites nationwide, enabling all samples to be stored, logged and managed in one place.
 This gives study sponsors confidence that samples will remain stable and traceable from receipt to retrieval.

-Major research projects already running studies at OH CRF, will use BOSS to centralise storage across multiple study sites.
+Major research projects already running studies at CRF Oxford Health, will use BOSS to centralise storage across multiple study sites.

-Reflecting on the opening, Professor Andrea Cipriani, Director of OH CRF, said:
+Reflecting on the opening, Professor Andrea Cipriani, Director of CRF Oxford Health, said:

-“By providing the infrastructure needed for high‑quality biosample handling, OH CRF is creating opportunities for new collaborations with academia and industry.
+“By providing the infrastructure needed for high‑quality biosample handling, CRF Oxford Health is creating opportunities for new collaborations with academia and industry.
 We aim to accelerate the operational complexity of biosample processing and analysis and foster more precise diagnosis and personalised treatments for brain health disorders.

 “BOSS strengthens our position as a leader in mental health research in the UK and internationally, demonstrating our commitment to innovation and collaboration.”